brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 I subscribe to some courses, I have to plan my week.

 {: .result }
-It is not clear if subscribing to courses is different from enrolling in them.Able to select a course and schedule an event for a specific date and time
+It is not clear if subscribing to courses is different from enrolling in them.Able to select a course and schedule an event for a specific date and time.

 #### I want to continue the course I left

 {: .description }
 I think, I left a course in the middle.
 Can I continue it, exactly where I stopped.

 {: .result }
 Yes, I am able to navigate to the course and continue from where I left off

 #### I want to contact the site support